valeriansaliou/sonic/README.md

 ![Demo on Crisp Helpdesk search](https://valeriansaliou.github.io/sonic/images/crisp-search-demo.gif)

-> _Once integrated, this is the kind of real-time full-text search you can get.
+> _Once integrated, this is the kind of real-time full-text search you get.
 Recorded from: https://help.crisp.chat/_

 ## Limitations